Help Us Develop Truly Affordable Housing

 - Share your expertise with us.
 We could use all the help we can get.
 Maybe you're good at marketing, writing Google ads, or creating website content.
 Or maybe you're a contractor, civil or structural engineer, architect, lawyer, or a real estate developer.
 With many advisors our plans will succeed.

-- If you're in San Francisco, donate stuff at Community Thrift Store on Valencia Street and tell them you are supporting Care Association.
+- If you're in San Francisco, donate stuff at Community Thrift Store on Valencia Street and tell them you are supporting Care Association (number 225).